peterpeterparker/web-social-share/readme.md

     $ npm install web-social-share

-### Installation in a Ionic v4 project
+### Integration in a Ionic v4 project

-First of all notice that I wasn't able to integrate the library as described in the [Stencil documentation](https://stenciljs.com/docs/framework-integration).

-But, I was able to integrate the library in an Ionic v4 app as described below.

-After having installed the library, proceed then with following steps:
+Once the library installed, proceed then with following steps to integrate the component:

 1. In the module where you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas